explaingit

 USE CASE 2

-Create load balancers that distribute millions of requests across multiple servers with custom logic.
+Create a high-throughput load balancer in Rust that distributes requests across multiple backend servers with custom logic.

 USE CASE 3